David A. Kenny

 The Chi Square Test: χ2

-For models with about 75 to 200 cases, the chi square test a reasonable measure of fit.
+For models with about 75 to 200 cases, the chi square test is generally a reasonable measure of fit.
 But for models with more cases (400 or more), the chi square is almost always statistically significant.
 Chi square is also affected by the size of the correlations in the model: the larger the correlations, the poorer the fit.
 For these reasons alternative measures of fit have been developed.
 (Go to a website for computing p values for a given chi square value and df.)

 Sometimes chi square is more interpretable if it is transformed into a Z value.
 The following approximation can be used: